michenriksen/aquatone/README.md

     	Timeout in miliseconds for port scans (default 100) -screenshot-timeout int
-    	Timeout in miliseconds for screenshots (default 30000) -silent
+    	Timeout in miliseconds for screenshots (default 30000) -session string
+    	Load Aquatone session file and generate HTML report -silent
-    	Suppress all output except for errors
+    	Suppress all output except for errors -template-path string
+    	Path to HTML template to use for report
   -threads int
     	Number of concurrent threads (default number of logical CPUs) -version